-Among the many topics covered are:
+Some of the key topics covered are:

-Complete malware platform covering web, mobile, endpoint and network
+- Complete malware platform covering web, mobile, endpoint and network

-Rapid deployment of command control infrastructure in the cloud
+- Rapid deployment of command control infrastructure in the cloud

-Data exfiltration techniques for segmented enterprise networks
+- Data exfiltration techniques for segmented enterprise networks

-Operational security and tripwires to detect security investigations
+- Operational security and tripwires to detect security investigations

-Anti-forensics and anti-threat-hunting concepts and techniques
+- Anti-forensics and anti-threat-hunting concepts and techniques

-Total enterprise network compromise including SCADA and ERP
+- Total enterprise network compromise including SCADA and ERP

 In this course, we teach similar attack techniques used by threat actors such as APT28, Project Sauron, or DUBNIUM, to compromise networks.
 This course will also provide you with insights on what can be done to stop adversaries.

 Penetration testers, incident responders, security analysts, security engineers and heads of information security with strong technical background are all welcome to attend this course.